intersystems-community/integratedml-demo/README.md

 SELECT TOP 20 PREDICT(Flowers) AS PredictedSpecies, Species AS ActualSpecies FROM DataMining.IrisDataset;
 ```

 Note that the semicolons at the end are for use in a multiline-style client such as DBeaver or SQuirreL and not part of regular IRIS SQL.
-See the [IntegratedML Syntax overview](https://usconfluence.iscinternal.com/display/TBD/IntegratedML+Syntax) if you want to be more creative.
-For example, you can add ```USING { 'ml_provider': 'H2O' }``` to your CREATE or TRAIN commands to test the H2O provider instead of the default one.
+See the [IntegratedML Syntax overview](https://github.com/tom-dyar/integratedml-demo/doc/IntegratedMLSyntax.pdf) if you want to be more creative.
+For example, you can add ```USING { "provider": "H2O" }``` to your CREATE or TRAIN commands to test the H2O provider instead of the default one.

 ### Included datasets